Table of Contents

 Government by algorithm

-An algocracy is a form of government where algorithms decide every aspect of life, but you run into a very obvious problem that the algorithm is bound to have ideological biases.
-The main questions is whether it would be 'anti-democratic',6) whether those involved can snake their way into becoming the new ruling class, and whether the resulting ideology would be an acceptable one.7)
+An algocracy is a form of government where the algorithms decide every aspect of life, but you'll run into the obvious problem of algorithms developing an ideological bias.
+The main questions is whether this would be considered 'anti-democratic',6) whether those involved can snake their way into becoming the new ruling class, and whether the resulting ideology would be an acceptable one to live under.7)

 Academic integrity